blackstork-io/fabric/docs/tutorial.md

 Take a look at the detailed [FCL specification]({{< ref "language" >}}), explore [the open-source templates]({{< ref "templates" >}}) the community made, and see if there are integrations for your tech stack in [Fabric plugins]({{< ref "plugins" >}}).

-If you have any questions, feel free to ask in the [Fabric Community Slack](https://fabric-community.slack.com/) and we'll be glad to assist you!
+If you have any questions, feel free to ask in the [Community Slack](https://fabric-community.slack.com/) and we'll be glad to assist you!